Rio 2

-Rio 2 is a 2014 American animated musical comedy film produced by Blue Sky Studios and 20th Century Fox Animation.
-The second film of the Rio franchise, it was directed by Carlos Saldanha and written by Don Rhymer, Carlos Kotkin, Jenny Bicks, and Yoni Brenner.
-Set three years after the events of the first film, it follows Blu, Jewel, and their children leaving Rio for the Amazon rainforest to find other blue macaws, while Nigel the cockatoo pursues them to exact revenge.
-The film features the voices of Anne Hathaway, Jesse Eisenberg, Jemaine Clement, Leslie Mann, George Lopez, Jamie Foxx, will.i.am, Tracy Morgan, and Rodrigo Santoro reprising their roles from the previous film, with Kristin Chenoweth, Bruno Mars, Rita Moreno, Miguel Ferrer, and Andy García joining the cast.
+Rio 2 is a 2014 American animated musical comedy film produced by 20th Century Fox Animation and Blue Sky Studios.
+The sequel to Rio (2011), it was directed by Carlos Saldanha, and written by Don Rhymer, Carlos Kotkin, Jenny Bicks, and Yoni Brenner.
+The film features Anne Hathaway, Jesse Eisenberg, Jemaine Clement, Leslie Mann, George Lopez, Jamie Foxx, will.i.am, Tracy Morgan, and Rodrigo Santoro reprising their roles from the first film, with Kristin Chenoweth, Bruno Mars, Rachel Crow, Rita Moreno, Andy Garcia, and Miguel Ferrer joining the cast.
+Set three years after the events of the first film, it follows Blu, Jewel, and their children leaving Rio for the Amazon rainforest to find other blue macaws, while Nigel the cockatoo pursues Blu to exact revenge.

-Rio 2 was released internationally on March 20, 2014, and on April 11 in American theaters by 20th Century Fox.
-The film received mixed reviews from critics and grossed $498.7 million against a production budget of $103–130 million.
-The film is dedicated to the memory of screenwriter Don Rhymer, who died in 2012.
+Rio 2 was released internationally on March 20, 2014, and on April 11 the United States, by 20th Century Fox.
+The film received mixed reviews from critics and grossed $499 million against a budget of $103–130 million.
+A third film is in development.

 Plot

-Three years after defeating Nigel, Blu and Jewel raise their three children—Carla, Bia, and Tiago—in Rio de Janeiro, but Jewel is concerned over her children becoming too domesticated like their father.
-Meanwhile, Blu's owner Linda and her husband Túlio are on an expedition in the Amazon and, after falling down a waterfall, discover a blue Spix's macaw that loses a feather.
-When words about the encounter are broadcast through television, Jewel believes that they should go to the Amazon to help find the blue macaws.
+Three years after the attempted smuggling incident in Rio de Janeiro (Note: As depicted in Rio (2011)), Blu and Jewel raise their three children, Bia, Carla, and Tiago.
+Meanwhile, Blu's owner Linda and her husband Túlio are on an expedition in the Amazon and, after falling down a waterfall, discover a blue Spix's macaw when a feather floats down towards them.
+When words about the encounter are broadcast through television, Jewel, who thinks that Carla, Tiago and Bia are becoming too domesticated, believes that they should go to the Amazon to help find the other blue macaws.
 While the kids are ecstatic, Blu is uncertain but is pressured into going along.
-Rafael, Nico and Pedro also decide to come along to scout talent for their Carnival.
+Their best friends Rafael, Nico and Pedro also decide to come along to scout talent for Carnival.

-Big Boss, who leads a group of illegal loggers, discovers Linda and Túlio's expedition to find the macaws and orders his henchmen to hunt them down.
-Meanwhile, Nigel, who has become flightless after getting sent into an aircraft engine, (Note: As depicted in Rio (2011)) plots to exact revenge on Blu with his new comrades, an anteater named Charlie and a poison dart frog named Gabi, the latter of whom is in love with Nigel.
+Big Boss, the leader of a group of illegal loggers, discovers Linda and Túlio's expedition to find the macaws and orders his henchmen to hunt them down.
+Meanwhile, Blu and Jewel's old enemy Nigel, who has become flightless, plots to exact revenge on Blu with the help of his new comrades, Charlie an anteater and Gabi, a poison dart frog who is in love with him.
 After arriving at the jungle, Blu, his family and their friends are taken to a flock of blue macaws that hide in an uncharted section of the Amazon.
 There, Jewel is reunited with her long-lost father, Eduardo, paternal aunt Mimi and childhood friend Roberto.
 Eduardo seems unimpressed at first with Blu but thanks him for returning Jewel home.
 Having lost their previous habitat to arson from the loggers, Eduardo distrusts humans, and brushes off Blu's suggestion to expose the sanctuary to Linda and Túlio to ensure their protection.